evobrien/rmls/README.md

 4)Unit tests are included for the view model and it's backing components

 Possible Improvements:
-1)Integration tests could be added - I didn't add them due to time limitations 2)Data processing could be improved in the viewmodel to deal more robustly with errors.
+1) Integration tests could be added - I didn't add them due to time limitations
+2) Data processing could be improved in the viewmodel to deal more robustly with errors.
 Currently it is fairly simple.
 3) A database layer using Room & Sqlite could be added possibly.
 I didn't add it here because I thought it would be redundant as the data really needs to be up to date all the time
 4) Selection of different stations from a dropdown built into the action bar.
 This was outside the scope of the project however